Washington DC Hoods Map

 Washington DC Hoods: NorthEast

-The largest section of the city, with multiple sections like the Cleanside north of Rhode Island Ave., the section near the Captial, and the section south of Anacosita near Southeast DC, the streets of the Northeast Washington DC ghetto is home to some the city’s most legendary communities like Parkside, Little Vietnam (21st and Maryland), KWA (Kenilworth Avenue), Trinidad, Clay Terrace and Lincoln Heights.
+The largest section of the city, with multiple sections like the Cleanside north of Rhode Island Ave., the section near the Captial, and the section south of Anacosita near Southeast DC, the streets of the Northeast Washington DC ghetto is home to some the city’s most legendary hoods like Parkside, Little Vietnam (21st and Maryland), KWA (Kenilworth Avenue), Trinidad, Clay Terrace and Lincoln Heights.

 While Northeast Washington DC is a predominantly black community, in the beginning black families were only limited to a few of the areas in the community.
 Some of the city’s oldest all-black communities in Northeast Washington DC were Deanwood, Carver-Langston, Rosedale and Kingman Park, Ivy City, Brookland and parts of what is now the Kenilworth Avenue area, all home to some of the city’s first.